 I’ve always been really nervous to cook expensive foods just in case I mess them up.
 But after watching tons of videos and practicing my technique with other cuts, I am confident in this filet mignon recipe.
 It’s easy to make with a simple technique, and it’s basically foolproof.
 Now I can enjoy filet mignon any time!

-Seasoned simply with salt and pepper and cooked in oil, butter, thyme, and garlic, this steak recipe is dead simple and the meat is so tender, juicy, and flavorful!
-It’s one of my favorite show-stopping meals of all time!
+Seasoned simply with salt and pepper and cooked in oil, butter, thyme, and garlic, this steak recipe is dead simple, and the meat is so tender, juicy, and flavorful.
+This is one of my favorite show-stopping meals of all time!

-• Steak: Filet mignon is the most tender cut of beef available.
-It comes from the smaller end of the tenderloin, and it is known for its melt-in-your-mouth texture!
+Filet mignon is the most tender cut of beef available.
+It comes from the smaller end of the tenderloin, and it is known for its melt-in-your-mouth texture.
+It’s expensive because there is only a small portion of it per cow, and it’s highly sought for its delicious flavor and quality.

-I prefer to cook filet mignon to medium-rare.
-That means the internal temperature should be about 135°F. Use a meat thermometer to check the steak’s internal temperature as you cook.
-If you prefer to cook your steak to more of a medium or even well-done temp, leave it in the oven for a few more minutes.
+• Use a meat thermometer.
+I prefer to cook filet mignon to medium-rare, so the internal temperature should be about 135°F. Use a meat thermometer to check the steak’s internal temperature as you cook.
+If you prefer your steak more medium or even well-done temp, leave it in the oven for a few more minutes.

 Recipe Card